DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Evaluation

 \ours consistently delivers substantial throughput improvements across models and benchmarks in offline batched inference by dynamically concentrating computation on a small layer-dependent subset of salient tokens, avoiding redundant processing on stable tokens.

 A key distinction from prior approaches is that \ours does not rely on periodic full sequence refresh steps.
-In Fast-dLLM, both PrefixCache and DualCache incur unavoidable refresh steps that recompute the entire sequence, causing the throughput to be limited by these expensive iterations as the sequence length or parallel decoding degree increases.
+In Fast-dLLM, both PrefixCache and DualCache incur unavoidable refresh steps that recompute the entire sequence, which causes the throughput to be limited by these expensive iterations as the sequence length or parallel decoding degree increases. dLLM-Cache also has periodic refresh steps for the full sequence and for the full set of response tokens, respectively.
 In contrast, \ours maintains sparsity at every step, even when we are attending to the full sequence based on saliency.

 This effect is particularly pronounced in models where FFN computation dominates runtime.
-Dream allocates over 70\% of inference time to FFN layers due to its use of GQA~\cite{gqa}, making it well-suited for saliency-based selective FFN execution.
-Consequently, \ours gains larger relative speedups on Dream than LLaDA, highlighting that the benefits of our method are amplified with modern attention designs such as GQA that make attention more lightweight.
+Because GQA~\cite{gqa} reduces the relative cost of attention, FFN layers account for over 70\% of Dream’s inference time, making Dream particularly well-suited for saliency-based selective FFN execution.
+Consequently, \ours gains larger relative speedups on Dream than LLaDA, highlighting that the benefits of our method are amplified by modern attention designs such as GQA, which make attention more lightweight (see \cref{fig:runtime breakdown}).

-Compared to dLLM-Cache, \ours avoids fixing the number of recomputed tokens per step. dLLM-Cache statically recomputes a predetermined fraction of tokens and relies on carefully tuned hyperparameters that vary across models and datasets. \cref{fig:num_salient} presents the average number of salient tokens selected by \ours in each layer, evaluated on 100 randomly sampled GSM8K 5-shot prompts.
+Compared to dLLM-Cache, \ours avoids fixing the number of recomputed tokens per step. dLLM-Cache statically recomputes a predetermined fraction of tokens and relies on carefully tuned hyperparameters that vary across models and datasets.
+Due to this inflexibility, \ours is $2.16$--$3.67 \times$ faster than dLLM-Cache across the evaluated benchmarks.

+\cref{fig:num_salient} presents the average number of salient tokens selected by \ours in each layer, evaluated on 100 randomly sampled GSM8K 5-shot prompts.
 In \ours, the number of computed tokens varies flexibly across layers, resulting in substantially fewer tokens processed on average while preserving accuracy.
 This flexibility directly results in higher throughput without sacrificing generality.
+Extended accuracy and throughput results on NVIDIA B200 GPUs are provided in \cref{sec:b200_experiments}.